moead-framework/framework/docs/tuto.rst

-If you want manage the way to use all this :ref:`components<components>`, you have to create a new algorithm by extending an available algorithm.
+If you want manage the way to use all this components, you have to create a new algorithm by extending an available algorithm.
 Examples are available in this repository : https://github.com/moead-framework/framework/tree/master/moead_framework/algorithm.

 For example with the implementation of MOEA/D-DE :cite:`moead_de` in the class :class:`moead_framework.algorithm.combinatorial.moead_delta_nr` that extends **Moead** to rewrite the